 The Federal Employers Liability Act

-Further, the FELA also permits employees to sue their employers for economic and non-economic damages without following worker's compensation laws.
-Injured employees may also receive punitive damages if their employer is negligent.
+Further, FELA permits employees to sue their employers for economic and non-economic damages without following worker's compensation laws.
+Injured employees may also receive punitive damages from a negligent employer.

 Who Can You Hold Responsible for Your Atlanta Train Accident?